Yes, you read the title right – saturated fat is good for you.

 These guidelines told us to shun animal fats and flock to carbohydrate and refined omega-6 seed oils.
 Despite the American Heart Association promoting them, these vegetable oils are a terrible substitute for saturated fat.

-2. Saturated Fats Lower Triglycerides and Raise HDL Cholesterol Levels
+2. Raise HDL Cholesterol Levels

 Sticking with the heart health theme, you may have heard that saturated fats are “bad for cholesterol.”